IvoSt98/anime-one-piece-quiz/README.md

 + Asus Zenbook Duo
 3. Feedback from friends and family members was sought to identify any bugs or user experience issues.

-+ Lighthouse testing on dekstop screens:
++ Lighthouse testing on desktop screens:
 ![Lighthouse Testing](readme-screenshots/lighthouse.png)
 ![Lighthouse Testing](readme-screenshots/lighthouseDekstop.png)